lngng/moDSTogether/README.md

 - Being a user-friendly git app designed to work with github, its the best possible intro to the three main topics:

     - Git (the system)
     - Repositories (the thing git works upon/with.
-We're making a Witching Hour repository.)
+We're making a repository for our mod.)
-    - Remotes (the hosted repository)
+    - Remotes (hosted repositories)

 # Getting Started